 Students in this class are participating in the pilot evaluation of the new course evaluation system called GatorEvals.
 The new evaluation system is designed to be more informative to instructors so that teaching effectiveness is enhanced and to be more seamlessly linked to UF's CANVAS learning management system.
-Students can complete their evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via https://ufl.bluera.com/ufl/so-eng.htm?
-Themes/blue.css&images/Explorance-Logo.gif&seed=bd86c681-cca4-4c28-abc9-0b4cf542e5c4&University+of+Florida Please note your other classes this semester may be evaluated in the current GatorRater online evaluation system at https://evaluations.ufl.edu.
+Students can complete their evaluations through the email they receive from GatorEvals or in their Canvas course menu under GatorEvals.
 Thank you for serving as a partner in this important effort.